laravel/docs/eloquent.md

         '--model' => [Address::class, Flight::class],
     ])->daily();

-You may test your `prunable` query by running the `model:prune` command with the `--pretend` option.
+You may test your `prunable` query by running the `model:prune` command with the `--pretend` option:

     php artisan model:prune --pretend